Debian/dput-ng/docs/reference/migrating.rst

   * Configuration can be defined in JSON. :doc:`configs` may be of some help.

-  * More & better behaved checks are enabled by default, and more are ready for use out of the box, if you so wish.
+  * More and better behaved checks are enabled by default, and more are ready for use out of the box, if you so wish.

   * post-upload hook and pre-upload checks (or hooks) may be written